dusk-network/plonk/docs/notes-pa.md

 \end{aligned}

-We can form equations of polynomials to compare the wire values at each position.
+We can form equations of polynomials to compare the values at each indice.
 As it possible to falsify proofs, by having the sum of the equation arguments equal - without having the identities between the